Sir Nicholas Bacon, 14th Baronet: Family

 Bacon inherited significant landholdings in Norfolk.

 Seated at the 18th century Raveningham Hall, he and his wife, Lady Bacon, share an interest in continuing the restoration of the extensive gardens, which were renovated by his late mother, Priscilla.

 Appointments

-Bacon was President of the Royal Horticultural Society (2013 to 2020) and a Council Member of the National Trust, and in 1998 was appointed a Deputy Lieutenant of Norfolk.
+Bacon was President of the Royal Horticultural Society (2013 to 2020) and awarded the society's Elizabeth Medal of Honour in 2025.
+He was a Council Member of the National Trust, and in 1998 was appointed a Deputy Lieutenant of Norfolk.

 In 2005, he was appointed to the Prince's Council of the Duchy of Cornwall and served as High Sheriff of Norfolk.
 In 2006 he succeeded the 3rd Earl Peel, GCVO, as Lord Warden of the Stannaries and Chairman of the Prince's Council.

 He is also President of the Norfolk Beekeepers Association, which is his greatest passion.

 Bacon was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours for services to the community in Norfolk and Knight Commander of the Royal Victorian Order (KCVO) in the 2023 New Year Honours for his services as Lord Warden of the Stannaries.
+In March 2023, he was appointed an Extra Equerry to King Charles III.